Skip to content

 cpp

 handle() returns a pointer to the underlying HAL handle.
-This method is primarily used by code requiring C linkage — printf_redirect.cpp and uart_irq.cpp.
-The functions in these files are inside extern "C" blocks; they need UART_HandleTypeDef* to call HAL functions, but they cannot directly access static inline members in a C++ namespace.
+This method is primarily used for code requiring C linkage — stm32f4xx_it.c and stm32f4xx_hal_conf.h.
+Functions in these files are within extern "C" blocks; they need UART_HandleTypeDef* to call HAL functions but cannot directly access C++ namespace UartManager members.

-handle() acts as a bridge: C-linked code uses this method to obtain the handle pointer without needing to know the internal structure of UartDriver.
+handle() serves as the bridge: C-linked code uses this method to obtain the handle pointer without needing to know the internal structure of UartManager.

 This replaces the traditional global variable pattern: